dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #2 Unmanaged Chaining.md

 - The structure's `SType` will be correctly set immediately.
 - The syntax is fluent, and creates more readable code when used with the other chaining methods (see below).

 **Note** All the chaining methods return the current start of the chain by reference (including `BaseInStructure`).
 This allows each method to scan the entire chain.
-More importantly, it allows the Type constraints to be checked during compile time to ensure that a type actually extends the chain.
+More importantly, it allows the Type constraints to be checked during compile time to ensure that a type actually can extend the chain.
 One side effect is that `ref Chain(out)` outputs the newly created chain _and_ returns a reference to it.
 This can cause confusion to less experienced C# devs, for example:

 ```csharp
 // Don't do this, it is harmless but unnecessary and confusing!